 Time bound – When should the objectives be completed or measured?

-4 Basic Steps for Creating Goals and Objectives for Your Knowledge Management Platform
+4 Steps to Set Goals and Objectives for Your Knowledge Management Platform

 Now that we’ve gone over the differences between goals and objectives, let’s look at how you can set them for your knowledge management technology.

 Use this outline to streamline your path as you evaluate knowledge management platforms.
 In the process, include representatives from every group that the new knowledge management technology will impact.
 Be sure to include content creators and content consumers, as well as leaders from the various departments that will be impacted.
 Every perspective will add important insight to your process and final decision.

 The first step is to identify the current knowledge sharing issues your company is dealing with the problem areas that impact all relevant departments.
 Until you know what your problem areas are, you won’t be able to align technology solutions with your business goals and objectives.